desmos-labs/desmos-contracts/contracts/tips/README.md

 This message has the following parameter:
 * `new_fee`: Fee that is collected, can be percentage, fixed or `null` to signal that the contract shouldn't collect fees.

-Here an example of message to update the service fees to fixed 1DSM:
+Here an example message to update the service fees to fixed 1DSM:
 ```json
 {
   "update_service_fee": {